 5. Two new damper plates.
 (The damper blades and shims can be changed at any time.)

 6. You should change the main spring top bolts, (I do not advise the use of a oiler bolt and the lock nuts below.
 Use a graded top bolt.
-These parts, even more than head bolts, weaken and strech with usage.
+These parts, even more than head bolts, weaken and stretch with usage.

 7. You will need wire to re-wire the brake caliper bolts.